-We show that a quantum computer with the ability to create a superposition of unitary orders is able to solve in polynomial time two of the fundamental problems in computer science: The Graph Isomorphism Problem (GI) and the Gap Closest Vector Problem (GapCVP), with gap $O\left(n^2\right)$.
+We show that a quantum computer with the ability to create a superposition of unitary orders is able to solve in polynomial time two fundamental problems in computer science: The Graph Isomorphism Problem (GI) and the Gap Closest Vector Problem (GapCVP), with gap $O\left(n^2\right)$.
 These problems are believed by experts to be hard to solve for a regular quantum computer.
 Interestingly, our model does not seem overpowered, and we found no obvious way to solve entire complexity classes that are considered hard in computer science, like the classes NP and SZK.
+As part of our work we develop a new parameterization technique for the invertibility of classical circuits, which raises new questions in the analysis of probability distributions and induces a new parameter for hardness inside the complexity class SZK.
+These new techniques are independent of any non-classical computation.

-^{}omrishmueli@mail.tau.ac.il.
+^{}Tel Aviv University, omrishmueli@mail.tau.ac.il.
 Supported in part by the European Research Council (ERC) under the European Union's Horizon Europe research and innovation programme (grant agreement No. 101042417, acronym SPP), and by the Clore Israel Foundation.